fforw/entity/README.md

 The @fforw/entity package implements an experimental entity component system for JavaScript.
 It stores its entities and components in typed arrays for quick access.

+## Requirements

+ * Requires a babel build chain (i.e. Babel standalone, Webpack and others)
+ * Requires [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) as dependecy and a Babel configuration that activates macros (Can work without macro though that is not recommended)
+ * Browser with BigInt support

 ## Entity Macro

 The entity system comes with a babel macro that provides access to the typed arrays in